Kuwait

 Sadu House Museum

-To learn about traditional Kuwaiti culture, visit the Sadu House Museum located near the Kuwait Towers.
+To learn about traditional Kuwaiti culture, visit the Sadu House Museum located near the towers.
 Sadu refers to intricate weaving patterns found on Bedouin textiles.
 The museum is composed of restored Kuwaiti houses that demonstrate traditional lifestyle and architecture.
 Exhibits feature antique furnishings, musical instruments, costumes, jewelry, and textiles with sadu patterns.
 Visitors can watch weaving demonstrations and learn about the meanings behind sadu designs.
 The gift shop sells high-quality sadu woven products.

 Shopping